 Locations!

-Making a profit off of your ATM relies somewhat on where you put it.
+Making a profit from your ATM relies somewhat on where you place it.

-Some stores are actively searching for someone to put an ATM nearby, so you should consider asking the managers of the businesses if they have customers asking for an ATM regularly.
-Businesses will often be attracted by this idea, because it will save them on the fees that they are charged whenever customers pay by card.
+Some stores are actively searching for someone to place an ATM nearby, so you should consider asking the managers of businesses if they have customers asking for an ATM regularly.
+Businesses will often be attracted to this idea because it will save them on the fees they are charged whenever customers pay by card.

-Of course, if you’re already a business owner, placing an ATM inside/near your property is a good bet, and an easy way to pick up a few extra hundred a month.
-From a business perspective, it would make a very quick return on your investment.
+Of course, if you’re already a business owner, placing an ATM inside or near your property is a good bet and an easy way to earn an extra $500 a month or more.
+From a business perspective, it would offer a very quick return on your investment.

 Profit Research